SirDap/tripodvideoninja/_posts/2016-01-18-rewrapping-and-adding-timecode-to-mp4s.markdown

 ![]({% asset_path timecode-test-original-stats.png %})
 ![]({% asset_path editready-rewrap-stats.png %})

 The rewrapped video however was larger in the number of frames: without timecode generation, it was `159165` frames instead of `159164` and with timecode it was `159166`.
-Thinking this might have been the potential missing frame correction, i checked against another clip that rendered properly in Compressor, but the EditReady rewrap (without timecode) was again greater in frames: `174150` vs `174149`.
+Thinking this might have been the potential missing frame correction, I checked against another clip that rendered properly in Compressor, but the EditReady rewrap (without timecode) was again greater in frames: `174150` vs `174149`.

 ![]({% asset_path rewrap-original-frame-count.png %})
 ![]({% asset_path editready-rewrap-one-extra-frame.png %})